Taking care of ourselves, our homes and our loved ones.

 To see what we mean here and to see the fine dust that you need to reduce as per the above article, click here

 The next step is disinfectant.

-It’s important to note that we need to use a non-toxic approach here.
+It’s important to note that we need to use a non-toxic approach here when considering these cleaning recommendations.
 This is because just going and splashing bleach around and/or other unknown toxic products can be counterintuitive.
 The toxins contained in these products can have a negative impact on our immune system.

 In fact, now’s the time to throw out any product that has an ingredient in it you can’t pronounce.
 Choose only non-toxic disinfectants and focus on those areas of the home that receive the most contact especially; the door handles, cupboards, taps, basins and toilets.
 Use warm water liberally with a scourer, and scrub rather than dry wipe.
 Wash your hands regularly and liberally.